The New York Academy of Sciences: An Overview

 The New York Academy of Sciences is the world's nexus of scientific innovation in the service of humanity.
 For nearly 200 years—since 1817—the Academy has brought together extraordinary people working at the frontiers of discovery and promoted vital links between science and society.
 One of the oldest scientific organizations in the United States, the Academy has become not only a notable and enduring cultural institution in New York City, but also one of the most significant organizations in the international scientific community.

 Throughout its history, the Academy's membership has featured leaders in science, business, academia, and government, including U.S. Presidents Jefferson and Monroe, Thomas Edison, Louis Pasteur, Charles Darwin, Margaret Mead, and Albert Einstein.
 Today, the Academy President's Council includes 27 Nobel Laureates as well as CEOs, philanthropists, and leaders of national science funding agencies.
-The Academy numbers more than 22,000 members in 100 countries, and more than 50,000 unique visitors access the Academy Web site each month.
+The Academy numbers over 20,000 members in 100 countries, and more than 50,000 unique visitors access the Academy Web site each month.
 You can also learn more about the Academy's Mission and Initiatives by downloading the Building Communities, Advancing Science brochure.

 The Academy has a three-pronged mission: